m-maresch/tracked-vehicle-network/README.md

 This repository contains (basically everything I developed) the **IoT-backend**, a **In-Memory Computing Platform-based, reactive Microservice**, and related software (e.g. used for testing).
 The vehicles talk to the IoT-backend via **MQTT** (VerneMQ).
 The Web app communicates with the IoT-backend via HTTP.
 Data is persisted in an **Ignite cluster** and in **Kafka**.

-The VehicleManagementService folder contains the IoT-backend application.
+The VehicleManagementService folder contains the IoT-backend application as well as a docker-compose.yml file for spinning up the necessary infrastructure for a development environment.

 The MockAPIGateway folder contains a Backend application used for testing by the frontend team.